-102 Pupils should be taught the following: Pupils should To use a range of materials creatively to design and make products and their use a uld be taught to develop their techniques, including their control e of materials, with creativity, experimentation and an increasing awareness of different kinds of art, craft and design. • To use drawing, painting and sculpture to develop and share their ideas, experiences and imagination Pupils should be taught the following: • To develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space sketch books to record their observations and use them to review it ideas To learn about the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work.
-To improve painting an charcoal, p about gre ve their mastery of art and design techniques, including drawing, and sculpture with a range of materials [for example, pencil, paint, clay] reat artists, architects and designers in history.
+KS1 KS2 Pupils should be taught the following: To use a range of materials creatively to design and make products Pupils should be taught to develop their techniques, including their control and their use of materials, with creativity, experimentation and an increasing awareness of different kinds of art, craft and design. • To use drawing, painting and sculpture to develop and share their ideas, experiences and imagination Pupils should be taught the following: To create sketch books to record their observations and use them to review • To develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space and revisit ideas • To learn about the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work.
+To improve their mastery of art and design techniques, including drawing, painting and sculpture with a range of materials [for example, pencil, charcoal, paint, clay] about areat artists, architects and designer, in history • about great artists, architects and designers in history.